Fluctuations in Various Regimes of Non-Hermiticity and a Holographic Principle

 \subsection{Acknowledgments}

 MD was supported by the European Research Council (ERC), Grant Agreement No. 101002013.
 This work was partly funded by the German Research Foundation DFG, SFB 1283/2 2021 317210226 “Taming uncertainty and profiting from randomness and low regularity in analysis, stochastics and their applications” (GA, LM) and the Royal Society grant RF$\backslash$ERE$\backslash$210237 (LM).
+LM was partially supported by the UC3M grant 2024/00002/007/001/023 ``Local and global limits of complex-dimensional DPPs" and the grant ID2024-155133NB-I00, ``Orthogonality, Approximation, and Integrability: Applications in Classical and Quantum Stochastic Processes (ORTH-CQ)" by the Agencia Estatal de Investigación.
 LM thanks Andrew Ahn and Philippe Sosoe for their invitation to Cornell University to, among other things, discuss topics related to the Gaussian free field.
 LM also thanks Yacin Ameur for the invitation to the mini event on Coulomb gases at Lund University and the discussions about the Ward identities approach.
-Lastly LM thanks Matteo Levi, Jordi Marzo and Joaquim Ortega-Cerdà for discussions during a visit at the University of Barcelona.
-GA thanks Ivan Parra for discussions and references to quantum Hamiltonians.\\ Last but not least, we would like to thank the Mittag-Leffler-Institute for its hospitality, where joint work on this paper was made possible, with partial support through the Swedish Research Council grant 2016-06596 during the program Random Matrices and Scaling Limits 2024.
+LM thanks Matteo Levi, Jordi Marzo and Joaquim Ortega-Cerdà for discussions during a visit at the University of Barcelona.
+LM thanks Peter Forrester for spotting a typo in Theorem \ref{thm:CLTfixedTau} in an earlier version of this paper.
+GA thanks Ivan Parra for discussions and references to quantum Hamiltonians.
+Last but not least, we would like to thank the Mittag-Leffler-Institute for its hospitality, where joint work on this paper was made possible, with partial support through the Swedish Research Council grant 2016-06596 during the program Random Matrices and Scaling Limits 2024.